 March 13, 1821: Bouboulina raises the flag of revolution

 The first flag of the revolution was actually raised on the island of Spetses by Laskarina Bouboulina.
-Twice widowed with seven children, she was extremely wealthy, owning several ships.
+Twice widowed, with seven children, she was extremely wealthy, owning several ships.

 On April 3 Spetses revolted against Ottoman rule, followed by the islands of Hydra and Psara.
 Between them the islands had a fleet of over 300 ships to use in the War.
 Bouboulina and her fleet of eight ships sailed to Nafplion and took part in the siege of the impregnable fortress there.

 In the attack on Monemvasia later, she even managed to capture the fortress.
-She took also part in the blockade of Pylos and brought supplies to the revolutionaries by sea.
+She also took part in the blockade of Pylos and brought supplies to the revolutionaries by sea.

 On March 17, 1821, the Maniots, descendants of the Spartans on the Mani peninsula in Peloponnese, declared war in Areopoli.
 The same day, a force of 2,000 Maniots under the command of Petros Mavromichalis advanced on the Messenian town of Kalamata.